 Throughout the years leading up to and including their final year, the girls are taught the skills and techniques required for all the 11+ assessments.
 During the autumn term of Year 6, the teaching process becomes increasingly bespoke with each girl given practice papers and more specific guidance for the different schools she is applying to.
 All girls entered for a practical scholarship (e.g. art, sport, drama or music) are supported and prepared by our subject specialists.
 For the vast majority of the schools our girls apply to, academic scholarships are awarded to the top-performing girls in the entrance exams rather than pursued through a specific scholarship route.

-Here is the list of just a few of the schools that our girls have gone to over the past two years:
+Here is the list of just a few of the schools that our girls have gone to recently: